omahs/availproject.github.io/docs/about/app-id.md

 ## Introduction

-As a general purpose base layer, Avail is designed to support many modular chains at the same time, providing consensus and data availability to all of them simultaneously.
+As a general-purpose base layer, Avail is designed to support many modular chains at the same time, providing consensus and data availability to all of them simultaneously.